huhx0015/ClassUP/README.md

 Website: http://gpop-server.com/classpulse/

+## Description

+See how much of the class really understands the material or if the teacher should slow down.
+Live, beautiful data feed from multi-user Google Glass!

+## Inspiration

-Inspiration: Previous negative experience in a large public university where a big class gets as big as 300 students with 1 professor.
+Previous negative experience in a large public university where a big class gets as big as 300 students with 1 professor.

-    No engagement between the students and the professor Professor unable to gauge the comprehension level of the students
+* No engagement between the students and the professor
+* Professor unable to gauge the comprehension level of the students

+## Target Users

-Target Users: College Students in Public University
+* College Students in Public University

-Key Features:
+## Key Features

-    Natural head gesture data Input
+* Natural head gesture data Input
-    Create a virtual class using Google Glass voice command Create and find a virtual Class using the location data Web Historic Data (soundcloud like)
+* Create a virtual class using Google Glass voice command
+* Create and find a virtual Class using the location data
+* Web Historic Data (soundcloud like)
-    Visual Graph on Google Glass
+* Visual Graph on Google Glass
-    Integration among Glass, Mobile, and Web
+* Integration among Glass, Mobile, and Web